opencadc/storage-inventory/vault/README.md

 ```
 The vault _resourceID_ is the resourceID of _this_ vault service.

+the _isStorageSite_ key tells `vault` whether the associated inventory database is a storage
+site or a global database.
+This effects the behaviour and performance of the background thread that
+syncs Artifact.contentLength values to the DataNode.bytesUsed field.

 The _preventNotFound_ key can be used to configure `vault` to prevent artifact-not-found errors that might
 result due to the eventual consistency nature of the storage system by directly checking for the artifact at
 _all known_ sites.
-It only makes sense to enable this when `vault` is running in a global inventory (along with
+It makes sense to enable this when `vault` is running in a global inventory (along with
-`raven` and/or `fenwick` instances syncing artifact metadata.
+`raven` and/or `fenwick` instances syncing artifact metadata, but even in a single _storage site_ deployment
+this also helps hide some temporary inconsistencies.
 This feature introduces an overhead for the
-genuine not-found cases: transfer negotiation to GET the file that was never PUT.
+genuine not-found cases: trying to GET the file that was never successfuly PUT but the DataNode was created.

 The _allocationParent_ is a path to a container node (directory) which contains space allocations.
 An allocation
 is owned by a user (usually different from the _rootOwner_ admin user) who is responsible for the allocation